murphjm/JavaPusherClient/README.md

 Web Site: [Public Static Droid Main](http://publicstaticdroidmain.com/)

-[Pusher] (http://www.pusherapp.com) is a Push Notification service that uses Websockets for relaying messages back and forth between clients.
+[Pusher] (http://www.pusherapp.com) is a Push Notification service that uses [WebSockets] (http://en.wikipedia.org/wiki/WebSocket) for relaying messages back and forth between clients.
 This allows real time messaging between a diverse range of applications running on Web browsers, mobile devices and now Arduinos.
 It is my hope that allowing devices to easily send information about themselves as well as respond to messages received from applications and other devices will result in some interesting applications.

 ## Examples
 ### Connecting to Pusher
-	Pusher pusher = new Pusher(YOUR_API_KEY, PusherListener);
+	Pusher pusher = new Pusher(YOUR_API_KEY, eventListener);
 	pusher.connect();
-### Listening for Pusher events
+### Listening for Pusher Events
 	PusherListener eventListener = new PusherListener() {
 		Channel channel;